WayneKeenan/Neutrino/README.md

 - The GLM math library
 - IMGUI, immediate mode GUI
 - libconfig9, C Library to parse config files.
+- GLEW, GL extension library.

-With the exception of libconfig, external dependencies can be brought into the project (via git clone) by running:
+External dependencies can be brought into the project (via git clone) by running:

 `./external_dependencies/SetupDeps.sh`

 IMGUI & GLM are header only libraries so require no additional build steps.
-Libconfig9 should be installed via package manager, or windows binary.

 The external dependencies folder can be emptied by running:

 `./external_dependencies/RemoveDeps.sh`

+Libconfig and GLEW are package dependencies that should be installed via your package manager.

 ##Building